cap-js/docs/guides/deployment/shared-db.md

 npm i @cap-js/hana --workspace reviews
 ```

-#### delete db folder

-Delete the newly created *db* folder containing default configuration files: *db/undeploy.json* and *db/src/.hdiconfig*
+Delete the generated db folder as we do not need it on root level:

 ```shell
 rm -r db
 ```

-#### prepare *shared-db* node module
+#### Prepare *shared-db* Module

-Prepare the *shared-db* folder - a node module referencing all relevant CDS models from all relevant workspaces required to generate the HDI artifacts for all CAP services:
+Prepare the *shared-db* folder, referencing the relevant CDS models from the modules that we plan to deploy - bookstore, reviews and orders:

 ```shell
 mkdir -p shared-db/db && cd shared-db && npm init -y && cd ..
 ```

-#### disable HANA native associations
+Disable HANA native associations

 ::: code-group
 ```json [shared-db/package.json]